-John Curtin College of the Arts Gifted and Talented ballet program is a vocational course that develops skills, techniques, creative abilities and academic achievements to transition into university or tertiary training courses.
+Our Gifted and Talented Ballet program is a vocational course that develops skills, techniques, creative abilities and academic achievements to transition into university or tertiary training courses.

-Our performance company for ballet students, an integral part of the ballet program, is designed to provide additional performance opportunities for students to perform in full-length ballets for extended seasons.
-The company operates on a Saturday and is an integrated part of the ballet program for Years 9 – 12 students.
+Our performance company for ballet students, an integral part of the ballet program for Years 9 to 12 students, is designed to provide additional performance opportunities for students to perform in full-length ballets for extended seasons.
+The company operates on a Saturday.

-Waltz of the Snowflakes as performed by students, December, 2015
+Waltz of the Snowflakes as performed by our ballet students in December, 2015.

 A System to Secrecy from John Curtin College of the Arts Gifted and Talented Dance students, choreography by Brooke Leeder and Dennis Vercic, with John Curtin College of the Arts Gifted and Talented Music students.